argonne-lcf/CompPerfWorkshop/03_containers/Theta/README.md

 ## Singularity on Theta

 To build a singularity container we can either
 * Build a Singularity container from a Docker container on the login nodes.
-To build a Docker container from scratch you need to install Docker on our local machines, write a Dockerfile, build the Docker imag/container and finally publish it to DockerHub.
+To build a Docker container from scratch you need to install Docker on your local machine, write a Dockerfile, build the Docker imag/container, and finally publish it to DockerHub.
 We illustrate this below with examples.
 Or
 * Build a Singularity container directly on ThetaGPU computes.
 We achieve this by writing a Singularity Definition file and build the singularity container on ThetaGPU compute nodes.
 See [here](../ThetaGPU) for examples.

 ## Example `DockerFile`